talentdeficit/jsx/README.md

 quotes but must end with single quotes and must escape any single quotes they contain

-json and **jsx** only recognize escape sequences as outlined in the json spec. it just ignores bad escape sequences
+json and **jsx** only recognize escape sequences as outlined in the json spec. it just ignores bad escape sequences leaving them in strings unaltered

 ### migrating from 1.x ###

-if you're migrating from jsx v1.x to v2 or greater in most cases you won't need to make any changes to your code
+if you're migrating from jsx v1.x to v2.x in most cases you won't need to make any changes to your code

-support for encoding otp 17.0's new map type is now enable by default when compiling via rebar for any release that supports them. jsx should still compile cleanly for earlier releases without any user intervention. if you'd like to disable maps (possibly for cross compiling to older releases) you can either set the env variable `JSX_NOMAPS` or by uncommenting the applicable tuple in `rebar.config`
+support for encoding otp 17.0's new map type is now enabled by default when compiling via rebar for any release that supports them. jsx should still compile cleanly for earlier releases without any user intervention. if you'd like to disable maps you can either set the env variable `JSX_NOMAPS` or by uncommenting the applicable tuple in `rebar.config`

 if you used any of `replaced_bad_utf8`, `single_quoted_strings`, `comments`, `ignored_bad_escapes` or `relax` you can simply omit them from your calls to jsx,